 CIM Language Policy:

 – Incoming students and staff with a minimum 2 month mobility period.

+CIM encourages all incoming students and staff to learn the local language, Greek, and to learn about the local culture.
 The Ministry of Education offers several Greek language and culture courses for foreigners.
 Since incoming exchange students follow courses in English, also academic English courses are available.

 – Preparation of participants for mobility.